[file name]: meta charset=UTF-8.txt [file content begin]Best Expense Tracker India 2026: Find Hidden Leaks & Save ₹10,000+

 Skipping days or weekends ruins data.
 Set a daily reminder for 2 minutes.

-Not categorizing (Financial)
+Not categorising (Financial)

 Just recording amounts without categories hides patterns.
 Group into needs/wants.